andyegli/daysave.app/docs/md_aeg/daysave_projcet_proposl.md

 Here some of the basic user stories follwoing initial brain storiming:

-- As a guest, I want to be abler to explore the home page
+- As a guest, I want to be able to explore the home page

-- As a gures, I want to be able to register for a trial and become a user
+- As a guest, I want to be able to register for a trial and become a user

 - As a user, I want to save and categorize interesting content.

 - As a user, I want to easily find my stored linkss a user, I want to have

-- As a user, I want to securely log in to be abler to submit urls
+- As a user, I want to securely log in to be able to submit contnet url's

 - As a user, I want to share saved content with my contacts.